-1. Let Go Of The Ego And Just Be Yourself
+1. Let Go of the Ego and Just Be Yourself

 2. Learn From Masters

 “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.”
-Albert Einstein

 By studying great teachers and mentors we can develop wisdom from what others are willing to share.
-If you seek to learn, grow and become wise then you need to associate with wise and knowledgeable people.
+If you seek to learn, grow, and become wise, then you need to associate with wise and knowledgeable people.
 If you wish to learn any craft or art then a good place to start is to watch what others are doing.
-Modelling is the process of observing parts of our own and other people’s behaviour in order to reproduce it and improve our functioning and outcomes.
-We can reduce the amount of time it takes to learn a new trade, skill or anything you wish to replicate.
+Modelling is the process of observing parts of our own and other people’s behaviour in order to reproduce it and improve our functioning and outcomes, and we can reduce the amount of time it takes to learn a new trade, skill, or anything else we wish to replicate by doing so.
 The great thing about modelling is it is all about leverage.
-You gain access to someone else’s knowledge base and experience that may have taken them a lifetime to compile, develop, and learn.
+You gain access to someone else’s knowledge base and experience, which may have taken them a lifetime to compile, develop, and learn.

-3. Bring Awareness To Your Life
+3. Bring Awareness to Your Life

-“The unaware life is not worth living.” -Socrates
+“The unexamined life is not worth living.”

-4. Realize That We All Experience Conditioning Of Some Kind
+4. Realize That We All Experience Conditioning of Some Kind

-“The only source of knowledge is experience” Albert Einstein
+“The only source of knowledge is experience”

-Be aware of how we are influenced by various communications, past experiences, situations and emotions.
+It’s important to be aware of how we are influenced by various communications, past experiences, situations, and emotions.
 Modern society and many of the individuals within it have lent themselves to being conditioned.
 Life and its great mysteries can be glossed over.
-Many of us end up confused, isolated and questioning.
-Engaged in trivial activities or hedonistic pursuits we try to distract ourselves from the deeper meaning of life.
+Many of us end up confused, isolated, and questioning.
+Engaged in trivial activities or hedonistic pursuits, we try to distract ourselves from the deeper meaning of life.
 We are conditioned to see things as right or wrong, black or white, up or down.
 The teachings of the spiritual masters tell us that everything is perfect.
-Let’s enjoy the moment, life and everything we encounter.
-Look for the serenity, beauty and diversity in everything we do, see, and experience.
+Let’s enjoy the moment, life, and everything we encounter.
+Look for the serenity, beauty, and diversity in everything we do, see, and experience.